-- Lower taxes: Goods subject to the regime will be subject to just 1% of the total taxes payable for each month that the goods remain in the country.
+- Lower taxes: Goods subject to the regime will be subject to just 1% of the total Federal taxes (and State taxes in many States) payable for each month that the goods remain in the country.

 - Up to 100 months: The amount of time the goods can remain in Brazil under each type of regime depends on the type of goods and how they will be used.
 Under the temporary admission regime for economic use, the goods cannot stay in Brazil for longer than 100 months.